jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 ===

 **Player god**: Imagine a person playing a computer "civilization building" game with our society.
 They would hold all the levers of power and thus decide where to put roads, what food to grow, and when houses get solar panels.
-Of course, there is no such creator.
+Of course, there is no such deity.
 In reality, it's the choices of individuals that decide what the community does.
-We decide to emit too much CO2, eat healthy good, or learn a new skill.
+We choose to emit too much CO2, eat healthy good, or use an InstaHealth medical app.
 It's only when a person uses tools and takes responsibility for their actions, do they become player gods who "play the game" of civilization.

 **Philosophy**: The largely unspoken ideals that tell individuals what's right and wrong, good and bad, in science, art, morals, politics, and economics.
-Philosophy is created inside books, declarations, and constituions to unite individuals to see the big picture and reveal how everyone’s choices matter, because everyone can be a player god.
+Philosophy is created inside books, declarations, and constitutions to unite individuals to see the big picture.
+That how everyone's choices matter because everyone can be a player god.
 Note, _the player god_ is a community of people playing the game together because they're united by the same "ruling" philosophy.

 **Ruling philosophy**: A civilization's chosen philosophy.
 One that "clicks" for all factions and ideologies.
 Examples include the "Divine Rights of Kings," derived from Christian theology and used in royalist Europe; "Marxist-Leninism" of the Soviet Union; and the combination of "Right/Left" philosophies of the Western world today.
-The ruling philosophy is supposed to help society keep evolving to win the game of civilization.
+The ruling philosophy is supposed to help society evolve and win the game of civilization.

 **Happiness**: The test of how well the ruling philosophy is doing its job.
-Spending quality time with family, having good friends, working a steady job, being in good physical and mental health, and looking forward to the future are all signs of (genuine) happiness.
+Spending quality time with family, having good friends, improving one's skill set are signs of genuine happiness.
+As is, being in good physical and mental health, and looking forward to the future.

 **Rulebook**: The written and unwritten social, professional, and legal rules that govern everyday life.
 People write the rulebook by interpreting the ruling philosophy.
 Some examples are city parking by-laws, workplace seniority rules, and environmental regulations.